 I can be a hand to hold in the darkness;

 in some way try to blunt the sharpness of pain.

 But if not – it may help a little

 just to know I care

 We also have a group of people who organise regular services offering the chance for prayer for healing and wholeness.
 These are times to bring ourselves or others who need God to touch our lives at our point of need.
-Please see our online calendar for upcoming dates or click here to read more.
+Please contact us for more information.